ReDI-School/ber-dcp-intro-to-computer-science/content/_index.md

 +++
-title = "Compose"
+title = "Berlin 2021 - Intro to Computer Science"
 # define chart data here
 [data]
-  fileLink = "content/projects.csv" # path to where csv is stored colors = ["#627c62", "#11819b", "#ef7f1a", "#4e1154"] # chart colors
+  colors = ["#627c62", "#11819b", "#ef7f1a", "#4e1154"] # chart colors
   columnTitles = ["Section", "Status", "Author"] # optional if no table will be displayed from dataset baseChartOn = 3 # number of column the chart(s) and graph should be drawn from # can be overridden directly via shortcode parameter # it's therefore optional